Introduction

 Edit Mapping Dialog

-It divides the configuration into three sections, similar to the Mapping Tree: Field, Mapping and Relationship.
+The mapping configuration is divided into the following sections: Field, Mapping, and Relationship.
 SQL specific properties are available within their specific editors.

 The Field section supports configuring the field of a mapping with an auto-completion of detected field names and types.

-- The option Automatically set type of known fields allows the dialog to update the field type when it detects a known field name while a user is typing.
+- The option Automatically set type of known fields allows the dialog to update the field type when it detects a known field name while you are typing.

-The Mapping section supports configuring the mapping type, along with a little explanation of each available choice.
+The Mapping section supports configuring the mapping type, with an explanation of each available choice.

-- The mapping type Column allows to configure the name and type of its column in SQL.
+- The mapping type Column allows you to configure the name and type of the column in SQL.

-- The mapping type Array Elements To Rows allows to configure the name of its index column in SQL.
+- The mapping type Array Elements To Rows allows you to configure the name of the index column in SQL.

 - Both the mapping types Object Fields and Array Elements To Columns provide no further configuration options.

-The Relationship section supports configuring the relationship type, again along with a little explanation of each available choice.
+The Relationship section supports configuring the relationship type, with an explanation of each available choice.

-- The relationship type Embed allows to configure the parent mapping to inherit the table from.
+- The relationship type Embed allows you to configure the parent mapping from which to inherit the table.

-- The relationship types Table, PK <- FK, Table, FK -> PK and Table, No Link allow to set the name of their own table and its primary key column in SQL.
+- The relationship types Table, PK <- FK, Table, FK -> PK and Table, No Link allow you to specify the name of their own table and its primary key column in SQL.

 Running a Monitored Export

-Similar to an export started from the task bar, a background task will be queued for the its execution.
+Similar to an export started from the task bar, a background task will be queued.

-Additionally, a monitored export provides a live monitor of the running export including log messages as well as detailed statistics:
+Additionally, a monitored export provides a live monitor of the running export including log messages and detailed statistics:

-Furthermore, a monitored export can be reverted after it has been finished or aborted using the tool bar action “Revert the monitored export …” next to “Run …”
+Furthermore, a monitored export can be reverted after it has finished or aborted using the toolbar button “Revert …” next to the “Run monitored export …” button.

 New Mapping Dialog (Customize Default Mappings)

-It opens the New Mapping Dialog that allows the creation of a new default mapping for a collection, including an option to re-scan its document schema.
+It opens the New Mapping dialog which includes an option to re-scan the document schema.

 Export Previews

-Previews use the first ten documents returned by a plain find query to the source collection, if available.
-Shown preview details are linked to the selection of the Mapping Tree.
+Previews use the first ten documents returned by a plain find query on the source collection, if available.
+The preview details that are shown depend on the Field you have selected in the top half of the Export Unit tab.

 SQL Table Preview

-The tab SQL Table Preview in the lower part of the unit tab provides a visual live preview of SQL tables and columns that would result from the current configuration.
+The SQL Table Preview tab shows a preview of the SQL tables and columns that would result from the current configuration.

 SQL Statement Preview

-The tab SQL Statement Preview in the lower part of the unit tab provides a textual live preview of SQL statements written for an export with the current configuration.
+The SQL Statement Preview tab shows a live preview of the SQL statements that Studio 3T has written for an export with the current configuration.

-The tool bar of the SQL statement preview provides some options to control the preview and its update behavior:
+The toolbar of the SQL Statement Preview provides options to control the preview and its update behavior:

-- Update statement preview manually updates the preview, in case live updates are turned off.
+- Update statement preview manually updates the preview when live updates of the preview are turned off.

-- Auto update statement preview can be used to turn live updates of the preview on or off, e.g. to improve performance.
+- Auto update statement preview turns live updates of the preview on or off, for example to improve performance.

-- Show insert statements for one preview document only tells the preview to preview INSERT statements for one preview document only.
+- Show insert statements for one preview document only tells the preview to show INSERT statements for one preview document only.

-- Show insert statements for all preview documents tells the preview to preview INSERT statements for all available preview documents.
+- Show insert statements for all preview documents tells the preview to show INSERT statements for all available preview documents.

-- Auto Scroll To Statements allows to choose what type of statements to scroll to by default (CREATE or INSERT).
+- Auto Scroll To Statements allows you to select the type of statements to scroll to by default (CREATE or INSERT).

-- Document allows to choose for which of the preview documents the view should scroll to the INSERT statements by default.
+- Document allows you to choose which documents to scroll to (for INSERT statements only).

-There is also the Log Messages Preview in the lower part of the unit tab, which provides a preview of log messages to expect for an export with the current configuration.
+The Log Messages Preview provides a preview of log messages to expect for an export with the current configuration.

 Export Log Files

-With Studio 3T 2020.7, MongoDB to SQL Migration now also writes warnings and errors to a log file.
+MongoDB to SQL Migration can also write warnings and errors to a log file.

 These log files are available for both live migrations and migrations saved as tasks.

-To view and save these log files locally, right-click on any MongoDB to SQL Migration export unit in the Operations window.
+To view and save these log files locally, right-click on any MongoDB to SQL Migration export unit in the Operations sidebar.

 Automate MongoDB to SQL Migrations